sandpiper-framework/sandpiper-web/content/en/docs/sandpiper utility/_index.md

 ## Pull File-Based Objects

-Implement the "pull" command to retrieve "file" data-objects from an optional slice in the pool.
-If the slice is not supplied it will create a sub-directory for each one it finds.
+The "pull" command is used to retrieve "file" data-objects from a slice in the pool.
+If a slice is not supplied, it will pull all level-1 grains it finds on the server.
+Files are always saved in a sub-directory named after the slice it came from.

-#### Syntax:
+### Usage

 ```
 sandpiper [global-options] pull [command-options] <output-directory>